The Festival in 2019, interview with Thierry Frémaux

 A film’s success and its director’s reputation depend above all on how it is received in cinemas.
 Despite being an event for film professionals only, the Festival is mindful of this reality and is taking steps to improve the way it reaches film enthusiasts.

-At Cannes, the Cinéma de la Plage, an outdoor cinema, screens a different film each night - and, since 2010, even the occasional world première – as part of its theme-based programme.
-These open-air screenings are open to everyone and represent a strong link with the general public.
+At Cannes, the Cinéma de la Plage screens a different film each night, often in the presence of prestigious guests.
+These open-air screenings are open to everyone and represent a strong link with the general public and can play host to other events such as concerts, for example.

 View from the Festival Zone © FDC

+The prestige of Cannes belongs to a very complex trade secret.
 While maintaining a solid connection with its past, the Festival is very ready to take on board new and original concepts.
-Over the years, it has evolved, all the while seeking to preserve its core values: a passion for cinema, the discovery of new talent, and the bringing together of professionals and journalists from around the world with the aim of contributing to the creation and distribution of films.
+Over the years, it has evolved, all the while seeking to preserve its core values: the celebration of film, the discovery of new talent, and the bringing together of professionals and journalists from around the world with the aim of contributing to the creation and distribution of films.

 During every new edition, projects are conceived, experiences are shared and different cultures are discovered: it is this dynamism that makes the Festival de Cannes a true reflection of its time.